-- participation in the weekly VTH necropsy rounds for veterinary students
+Participation in the weekly necropsy rounds

-- a weekly seminar course for review of archived AFIP cases
+Weekly seminar course for review of archived AFIP cases

-- a weekly course with directed comparisons of histological and cytological findings from the same lesion in a single clinical case
+Weekly course with directed comparisons of histological and cytological findings from the same lesion in a single clinical case

 Several VTH Medicine Service Seminars and Rounds are open for Clinical Pathology Residents to participate:

-- Small Animal Medicine Grand Rounds
+Small Animal Medicine Grand Rounds

-- Large Animal Medicine Grand Rounds
+Large Animal Medicine Grand Rounds

-- Small Animal Medicine Resident Case Rounds
+Small Animal Medicine Resident Case Rounds

-- VTH Resident Research Seminar
+VTH Resident Research Seminar

 Elective Courses offered at the VTH:

-- Junior and Senior Veterinary Student Practicums
+Junior and Senior Veterinary Student Practicums

-- Second Year Students in the foundation Bioanalytical Pathology Course (VM724)
+Second Year Students in the foundation Bioanalytical Pathology Course (VM724)

 Clinical Pathology residents have the opportunity to choose areas of research for their graduate programs from any discipline represented at the University.

-Research opportunities include, but are not limited to;
+Research opportunities include, but are not limited to:

-examination.
+In addition to their successful research pursuits, trainees from our program have demonstrated a consistently high rate of passing the ACVP examination.
 As a result of this interdisciplinary training philosophy, graduates from our Clinical Pathology training program have been successfully employed in academia, the pharmaceutical industry, commercial reference laboratories, and government.